cliffordp/cliff-wp-plugin-boilerplate/README.md

 # Boilerplate's Changelog

 Documenting this project's progress...

+#### December 17, 2020
+* Added - WPBrowser (Codeception) tests that run via [tric](https://github.com/moderntribe/tric), just covering some of the Utilities classes as a start.
+* Updated - Corrected or enhanced various Utilities functions, thanks to implementing passing tests.

 #### August 27, 2020
 * Added CONTRIBUTING and CODE_OF_CONDUCT documentation files to the repository.